Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

   var text = 'I\'m Ziltoid, the Omniscient.';

   function greetings(list) {
-    // This is THE SAME variable called text as the one outside. text = 'Greetings humans!';
+    // This is THE SAME variable called text as the one above. text = 'Greetings humans!';
     console.log(text);
   }